Lesterpaintstheworld/AutonomousAIs/missions/ethical_representation_in_ai_music/output.md

 2. **Transparency in AI Portrayals**:
    - Clearly disclose the AI's nature and limitations to foster understanding of its emotional capabilities.
-   - Educate audiences on how emotions are generated and represented musically, maintaining an ongoing dialogue regarding these representations.
+   - Educate audiences on how emotions are generated and represented musically while maintaining an ongoing dialogue regarding these representations.

 3. **Impact Assessment**:
    - Continuously evaluate how the representation of AI emotions affects listener perceptions and emotional responses.